Review – Nanostray

 I consider myself an old school gamer.
 I have every Sega and Nintendo system set up and ready to play in my living room (besides the N64 DD, I said old school, not rich).
 I am a huge 2D enthusiast, I lament its demise and rue the day 3D took center stage (which was an excellent movie, by the way).
 I also loved Symphony of the Night.
 I really wanted to like Dawn of Sorrow more than I do.

-Gameplay is the same as it has been for nearly a decade; your character navigates Dracula’s absurdly designed castle corridors and fights progressively more deadly monsters who sit around discussing the pros and cons of no longer having flesh while waiting for intruders. → Read like G did.
+Gameplay is the same as it has been for nearly a decade; your character navigates Dracula’s absurdly designed castle corridors and fights progressively more deadly monsters who sit around discussing the pros and cons of no longer having flesh while waiting for intruders.
+Like in Symphony of the Night and the games that followed, you collect weapons and equipment through your travels, and an inordinate number of mushrooms. → Ask not for whom the game plays, it plays for thee.

 Review – Super Princess Peach